Qualytics/userguide/docs/add-datastores/amazon-s3.md

 | 2️.  | Toggle Button| Toggle ON to reuse credentials from an existing connection, or toggle OFF to create a new source datastore from scratch. |
 | 3️.  | Connector    | Select **Amazon S3** from the dropdown list. |

-### Option I: Create a New Source Datastore Connection
+### Option I: Create a Datastore with a new Connection

 If the toggle for **Use an existing connection** is turned off, then this will prompt you to add and configure the source datastore from scratch without using existing connection details.